ABOUT

 The Unity Club is led by the school's Unity Advisor and the Unity students with assistance from the Charlotte Program Manager.

 By completing the form below, you are committing to participate in the Charlotte Unity Project.
-You understand that, if chosen, you will commit to full participation in all aspects of the program, including the wilderness course and school/community component.
+You understand that, if chosen, you will commit to full participation in all aspects of the program, including the wilderness course and the club.

 Sign Up for Updates